-Parks in the U.S. are typically non-inclusive, meaning children with disabilities don’t have all of the special accommodations needed in order to be as safe as possible.
-The Americans with Disabilities Act (ADA) made play areas and parks accessible to all children, but this doesn’t necessarily mean they’re built so that kids with different types of disabilities can play equally.
+Parks in the U.S. are typically non-inclusive, meaning children with disabilities do not have all of the special accommodations needed in order to be as safe as possible while playing.
+The Americans with Disabilities Act (ADA) has mandated that play areas and parks be accessible to all children, but this does not necessarily mean they are built so that kids with different types of disabilities can play equally.

 The Importance of Play

 About Universally-Designed Playgrounds

 Universally-designed playgrounds, also called inclusive playgrounds or universally accessible play environments, are created so that every child has a way to challenge all five areas of developmental skills during play.
 Kids with cerebral palsy and other disabilities often need to break up developing their skills in different ways.
-For instance, some children do better with less sensory stimulation, while others need a lot more.
+For instance, some children do better with less sensory stimulation, while others need more.
 Inclusive playgrounds allow several different options for children to choose from, typically divided into several different areas within the play area.

 Inclusive playgrounds not only meet the current ADA standards, but they go above and beyond the requirements by: